 1935: Malcolm Campbell powers Bluebird to 301.129mph at Bonneville Salt Flats, Utah.
 The first time a car has exceeded 300mph.

 1939: Britain and France declare war on Germany.
-On the same day, Nazi sympathizer Unity Mitford attempts suicide.
+On the same day, British socialite Unity Mitford, part of Hitler’s inner social circle, attempts suicide.
 The bullet lodges in her brain and takes nine years to kill her.

 1940: The US gives Britain 50 destroyers in exchange for Newfoundland base lease.

 1943: Allied troops invade mainland Italy.

 1944: French troops liberate Lyon.
 On the same day, at British tank division frees Brussels.

 1950: Giuseppe “Nino” Farina wins the inaugural Formula 1 World Drivers Championship in an Alfa Romeo.

 1954: The National Trust purchases Fair Isle in northern Scotland.